Board of Directors & Leadership

 Bob is a successful businessman from Greensboro, N.C., who first visited Grandfather Mountain more than sixty years ago.
 Since 2015, he has served as a volunteer business consultant for the management team at the Grandfather Mountain Stewardship Foundation.
 He has served on numerous civic boards and is the founder and chairman of A Simple Gesture-Greensboro, a food collection not-for-profit that supports food pantries in Guilford County.
 He is a graduate of UNC-Chapel with a degree in business administration.

 Catherine is the youngest daughter of Grandfather Mountain developer Hugh Morton and a founding member of the Grandfather Mountain Stewardship Foundation’s Board of Directors.
-After 25 years working in public relations, advertising and marketing for Grandfather Mountain Inc., Catherine now focuses on her role as Secretary of the Grandfather Mountain Stewardship Foundation Board of Directors.
+After 25 years working in public relations, advertising and marketing for Grandfather Mountain Inc., Catherine now focuses on her role as Secretary of the Grandfather Mountain Stewardship Foundation Board of Directors when she is not growing and arranging flowers.

 Jesse came to Grandfather in 2002 and began his career on the mountain as a wildlife keeper and backcountry ranger.
 In 2004, he developed a naturalist program for Grandfather Mountain, managing it for a number of years.
 In 2015, Pope was named executive director of the Grandfather Mountain Stewardship Foundation.
 Read more about Jesse.